1. The atmosphere is the envelope of_____________.

 Explanation: Thermometer is used for air and surface temperature.

-28. The minimum temperature of the day is usually recorded:
+28. The minimum temperature of the day is usually recorded_____________.

 A) At midnight